Unity Development · July 29, 2019

 What About Using Heaps?

-There are two type of heaps I would like to introduce.
-The first one is a Binary heap.
-It is a binary tree which satisfies the min-heap property — the value of each node is greater than or equal to the value of its parent and the root has the minimum value. — or max-heap property which is not so hard to guess, it is the opposite of min-heap property.
-So, the operations like insert or delete, should maintain this properties.
+A Binary Heap is a binary tree that satisfies the heap property.
+For a min-heap, the value of each node is greater than or equal to the value of its parent, meaning the root always holds the minimum value.
+A max-heap is the opposite.
+Operations like insert or delete must always maintain this property.

 Back to the Priority Queue